 The sweet potato is, perhaps, my very favorite plant in the garden.
 When we have a good harvest of roots, I eat at least one sweet potato a day until May or June of the following year.
-I never get tired of them, especially since there is such a variety of color, taste and texture in the sweet potato realm.
+I never get tired of them, especially since there is such a variety of color, taste, and texture in the sweet potato realm.
 The roots are fabulous, but did you know that the leaves and vine tips are a worthy vegetable, in and of themselves?

 Sweet potatoes are pretty easy to grow, and they are quite heat tolerant.
-For folk growing in the North, one might seriously consider using a black plastic mulch to increase yields.
+For folk growing in the North, one might seriously consider using black plastic mulch to increase yields.

-A couple years ago I learned something that some cultures have known, probably for thousands of years.
+A couple of years ago I learned something that some cultures have known, probably for thousands of years.
 Sweet potato greens are delicious and nutritious!

 Personally, I probably wouldn’t grow them just for greens, as they really cook down.
 To make a big batch of sweet potato greens, one would have to pick a lot.
 Still, sweet potatoes do produce A LOT of greens.
 Once they get going, it shouldn’t affect the root harvest much at all, to trim some leaves and vine tips to add to a stir fry or cook on the side.
+What’s more, they are extremely nutritious, being high in vitamin C, B6, and riboflavin.

 Give them a try.
 If you already have sweet potatoes in your garden, then all you have to do is go out there and pick some greens, wash them and either stir into a stir fry or steam as a side dish.
 If you don’t have them in your garden, then you may find the greens in an Asian grocery, but BE SURE to plant some in next year’s garden!